Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Then django's `render` replaces the `{{ title }}` placeholder in the template with the value of `Dcontext['title']`.
 The final HTML is:

 	<h1> Hello World!!! </h1>

+*Note: The `render` function actually runs the entire django templates engine, with the django templates language*

 ## Adding Templates

 First checkout the polls-app branch.
-Reminder: master should be used only for the stable code, that is ready for deployment.
+Reminder: the master branch should be used only for the stable code, the code that is ready for deployment.

 From the `site_repo` dir: